 - Make your CV 2 pages long, the standard length in the UK (but if you’re a university lecturer or a senior executive, use as many pages as necessary).

 - Don’t add your postal address to your CV if you live outside the country.
-For example, a Munich address when you’re applying for a job in Manchester could harm your chances if the recruiting manager wants to find someone quickly.
+For example, including a Munich address when you’re applying for a job in Manchester could harm your chances if the recruiting manager wants to find someone quickly.

 - Don’t include too many personal details on an English CV — for instance, your date of birth, nationality, marital status, height, weight, religion, and National Insurance Number.
 But you can mention if you have the right to work in the UK.